 Dan and Sandy Dethlefs

-Scott and Angie Barent - Tenley and Ryder
+Scott and Angie Barent - Tenley, Ryder and Sawyer (not pictured)

 Craig and Laurie Dethlefs